 Ben has been a collector of old and interesting things all his life.
-In his mid-twenties he owned an Antique and Collectors shop.
+In his mid-twenties, he owned an Antique and Collectors shop.

 Working With Antiques - a Wide and Varied Trade

-Underpinning all of these, the love of old things, the stories that these objects hold, and the desire to own or act as custodian of beautiful things remain at the core of an Antique Dealer’s activity.
+Underpinning all of these, the love of old things, the stories that these objects hold, and the desire to own or act as custodians of beautiful things remain at the core of an Antique Dealer’s activity.

 Antique Dealer Terms and Language

 But no matter which branch of this trade they pursue, those who follow this profession all have something in common, and that is the jargon they speak and the language they share with other dealers and traders.

 This article provides an insight into the vocabulary and terminology used by Antique Dealers and Traders to pursue their activities.
 A significant proportion of time spent buying and selling antiques and collectibles is dealer to dealer.
 Consequently, over many, many decades, they have developed a language all of their own.

 I have spent many years collecting.
 During this time, I have also traded collectibles, and in my mid-twenties, I owned an Antique Shop.
 Although I didn’t necessarily realize it at the time, I was soon drawn into the Antique Dealers language and quickly adopted the terms and phrases that all dealers use.

 Every profession or occupation tends to develop its particular language or terminology.
 To those on the outside, this often seems like a way of keeping them in the dark.

 However, it is more a way of showing that you are an insider, knowledgeable, and familiar with the role of those in the trade.